ReynaldoAMartinez/Splunk-101/README.md

 # Purpose

-Through this project I gained practical understanding of what Splunk is, how to deploy it and how to use it effectively to query, visualize, and respond to security data.
+Through this project I gained practical understanding of what Splunk is, how to deploy it and how to use it effectively to query, visualize, identify, correlate, investigate, and respond to security data.

 # Main takeaways covered in this learning are